Krishnamohan-Yerrabilli/Software-Engineering/Life-Cycle-models/Software-Phases/3 Implementation/README.md

 - It's important for software when we want to take internal</br> standards of an organization or external organizations

+- The process of adopting and integrating a software application into a business workflow

 - examples: Internal organization (Coding standards) or</br> (Naming standards)